udayvunnam/xng-breadcrumb/README.md

 ## Development

+- Clone the repository
+- Run `npm i` to install the dependencies
-Run `npm start` for a dev server that builds and watches both lirary and a demo app, automatically opens app at `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+- Run `npm start`.
+This builds and watches both lirary and a demo app, automatically opens app at `http://localhost:4200/`.
+- The app will automatically reload if you change any of the source files.

+## Accessibility

+`<nav>` with `aria-label="breadcrumb"` identifies type of navigation as breadcrumb.
+`<li>` representing current page is given `aria-current=page` and class `active`.

 ## Build